patternfly/chatbot/packages/module/patternfly-docs/content/extensions/chatbot/examples/Messages/Messages.md

 ### Message actions that fill

 To provide enhanced visual feedback when users interact with response actions, you can enable icon swapping by setting `useFilledIconsOnClick` to `true`.
-When enabled, the predefined actions positive and negative will automatically swap from outline icon variants to filled icon variants when clicked.
+When enabled, the predefined "positive" and "negative" actions will automatically swap to their filled icon counterparts when clicked, replacing the original outlined icon variants.

+This is especially useful for actions that are intended to persist (such as the "positive" and "negative" responses), so that a user's selection is more clear and emphasized.

 ```js file="./MessageWithIconSwapping.tsx"